Thane Metro: Stations

+Under construction priority route near Waterfront.

-The line has 22 stations proposed.
-Unlike other metro lines in Mumbai, the Thane Metro is proposed to be operational as a loop service.
-Of the 22 proposed stations, 20 stations are proposed to be elevated while the 2 stations near the Thane Railway Station are proposed to be underground.
-The line has proposed interchanges with the under construction Line 4 and Line 5 of Mumbai Metro.
+The line has 22 stations.
+Unlike other metro lines in Mumbai, the Thane Metro is to be operational as a loop service.
+Of the 22 stations, 20 stations are to be elevated while the 2 stations near the Thane Railway Station are to be underground.
+The line has interchanges with the under construction Line 4 and Line 5 of Mumbai Metro.

 Interchanges

 Passenger interchange facilities, connecting to other railway lines, will be provided at the following stations: